-Identity The Axi people in Shilin County are closely related to the Sani.
+Introduction / History The Axi people in Shilin County are closely related to the Sani.
 The Sani chose to live at the base of the Qui Mountains and therefore are more assimilated to Chinese culture.
 Seeing this, the Axi have chosen to remain hidden in the hills and retain their own identity.
-The Axi possess their own traditions, language, and style of dress.
+The Axi possess their own traditions, language and style of dress.

-Customs The Axi Tiaoyue is now famous throughout China.
+What are their lives like?
+The Axi Tiaoyue is now famous throughout China.
 A troupe of 50 Axi dancers have performed it all over the country.
-In 1993 the troupe traveled to Europe where they performed in Portugal, France, and Germany.
+In 1993 the troupe traveled to Europe where they performed in Portugal, France and Germany.
 The Axi also participate in the Torch Festival which takes place at the Stone Forest every year.

-Religion The Axi believe demons will afflict them should someone in their village upset the spiritual harmony.
-Chickens and other animals are immediately sacrificed in an attempt to placate the demons and prevent them from causing further harm.
-A festival is held in the third lunar month in which the Axi strip down to their loincloths, paint their bodies, wear grotesque masks, and run around the hillsides.
+What are their beliefs?
+The Axi believe demons will afflict them should someone in their village upset the spiritual harmony.
+They immediately sacrifice chickens and other animals in an attempt to placate the demons and prevent them from causing further harm.
+In the third lunar month they hold a festival in which they Axi strip down to their loincloths, paint their bodies, wear grotesque masks, and run around the hillsides.
 This enactment represents the time when the Fire god was drawn out of a pool of water.

-Christianity French Catholic missionary Père Alfred Liétard spearheaded work among the Axi beginning in the 1880s.
+French Catholic missionary Père Alfred Liétard spearheaded work among the Axi beginning in the 1880s.
 Later, Paul Vial continued the work, heading a team of priests dedicated in reaching out to the Axi, Sani, and some other Yi groups in the area.
 Vial wrote, "These sweet, honest, naive, and likeable faces have conquered me."
 In 1948 Vial listed 1,500 Axi converts in seven churches.
 Today, mostly elderly Axi believers remain in the Shilin and Mile areas.
-Despite these Catholics, most Axi have yet to hear the gospel for the first time.
+Today most Axi have not heard the gospel for the first time.